najibben/vaultlab/README.md

 This is sample legacyapp that requires user/pass to connect to a db.

-*the Vagrantfile will contain provisioning scripts for the VM : leader01--> 192.168.1.10:8200 consul---> 192.168.1.11:8500 . [ backend datastores]
+* the Vagrantfile will contain provisioning scripts for the VM : leader01--> 192.168.1.10:8200 consul---> 192.168.1.11:8500 . [ backend datastores]

-*the folder scripts will contain all the necesary packages to install all dependencies needed in your VM
+*t he folder scripts will contain all the necesary packages to install all dependencies needed in your VM

-*the script **appy** will update the database and load parametrizable data into it.
+* the script **appy** will update the database and load parametrizable data into it.
 Database will be created , and the table PARAMETERS uploaded.

-*ENVCONSUL is used to set the env variables for Vault.
+* ENVCONSUL is used to set the env variables for Vault.

-*We setup a Vault node, and using envconsul to run our legacyapp.sh we can get the values from vault.
+* We setup a Vault node, and using envconsul to run our legacyapp.sh we can get the values from vault.

+* added a Vault cluster in HA , added new consul agent

 ### How to run
 ```